bladefyr/ScrewSubAnomalyOne/README.md

-# ScrewSubAnomalyOne
+# fuck_subanomalyone
-Codebase for the Minecraft Mod "ScrewSubAnomalyOne".
-Link: https://modrinth.com/mod/screwsubanomalyone
+Old Forge version of "ScrewSubAnomalyOne", archived for your convenience.
+Link to updated version: https://modrinth.com/mod/screwsubanomalyone